yungjekoo/custom-cards/README.md

 - customization

-## Step 4: Build your package
+## Step 4: Build your card package

+To build the card package that you will deploy to the custom card server:
-1. Open a console and navigate to the root directory of your repo.
+1. Open a console and navigate to the root directory of your repository.
 2. Run `npm install`
 3. Run `gulp`.
-This will build your package every time you make a change to it. **Tip:** You will notice the a rebuild will only probably take 0.1 seconds.
+Gulp builds your package every time you make a change to it.
+**Tip:** After the first build, a gulp rebuild usually takes on the order of less than a second to complete.
 If you see errors, they should be pretty clear, indicating the line number where you have to change something.
 Fix it!

+## Step 5: Upload your card package

+To upload the card package:
+1. Optional: Start your local http server
-4. Open a new console window and navigate to the same directory.
+ 1. Open a new console window to the same directory.
-5. Run `node app`.
+ 2. Run `node app`.
-This is your server for the custom cards package.
-Your cards are only available when the server is up and running.
+This starts a local HTTP server for the custom cards package.
+**Important:** Your cards are only available when the local server is up and running.
 For card development, it is fine if you run your server locally.
-For test or production, you must make your package available in the Web, e.g. using Bluemix.
+For more stringent testing and for production you should deploy your custom cards package to an HTTP server that is available on the web.
+2. Upload the `custom-cards\public` folder to your web server, and make sure you can access it at: URL

+> This is where we need some specific information...
+How and what to upload to the HTTPS server.
+Also, is there anything specific the user has to do when running a local server to make it accessible to Iot Platform on Bluemix?
+What URL should they use for example?

-## Step 5: Link your package
+## Step 6: Link your package
-You can now link your new card package to any running instance of the dashboard.
-This can be the sample application of the iotf-react repository as well as a test server or the public environment.
+You can now link your new card package to Watson IoT Platform.

+To link the custom cards server:
-1. Log in to Watson IoT Platform dashboard as an administrative user.
+1. Log in to the Watson IoT Platform dashboard as a user with administrative rights.
 2. Connect to the sample server.
- 2. Go to **Settings > Extensions**.
+ 2. Go to **Extensions**.
- 3. Click **Add extension** and select the Custom Card Hot Plug extension.
+ 3. Click **Add extension** and select the Custom Card extension.
- 4. In the extensions dashboard, click the **Custom Card Hot Plug** tile to edit the settings.
+ 4. In the extensions dashboard, click **Setup** on the custom cards tile to edit the settings.
  5. In the Configure Custom Cards dialog server field, enter the URL for the external card server.
 **Note:** The URL should start with https.
 The URL of the public sample card server is: https://samplecards.mybluemix.net